 Various cup systems

-If you want to work often with the airbrush and become more professional step by step, you will hardly be able to avoid owning both systems, as you will certainly spray larger areas and small details.
+If you work often with an airbrush and become more adept as you gain experience, you will soon want to own both systems.
+This will allow you to spray larger areas, as well as small details.

-The Single Action System means nothing more than that both ink supply and airflow are controlled with a single button.
+The Single Action System means nothing more than that both paint supply and airflow are controlled with a single button.
 More precisely, the paint supply is preset and you simply add the airflow.

-This airbrush gun system is beginner friendly, but does not work with as much precision as the Double Action gun.
+This airbrush gun system is beginner-friendly but does not work with as much precision as the Double Action gun.
 It all depends on how far you want to go with your airbrush art.
-If you only want to spray a work of art once in a while and you don’t want to have high precision, you can choose a Single Action.
-However, if you want to climb into the airbrush Olympus, your choice should be a double action airbrush gun from the beginning.
+If you only want to spray a work of art once in a while and you don’t need high precision, you can choose a Single Action.
+However, if you want to enter into the airbrush Olympics, you should choose a double action airbrush gun from the start.

-The Double Action is characterized by different regulation of the ink supply and air flow, i.e. nothing is preset.
-The gun is not only more elaborate, it also offers the user more possibilities.
-Because the pressure valve and needle can be operated differently, you can work out finer details.
-Of course, it takes more practice to use a Double Action gun safely – but it’s worth the effort!
+The Double Action is characterized by different regulation of the paint supply and airflow, i.e. nothing is preset.
+The gun is not only more intricate, but it also offers the user more possibilities.
+Because the pressure valve and needle can be operated separately, you can work on finer details.
+Of course, it takes more practice to use a Double Action gun adequately – but it’s worth the effort!

 Airbrush Gun Test

-In our airbrush gun test we have taken a close look at different models and present you our test winners in the following.
+In our airbrush gun test, we have taken a close look at different models and present you with our test winners in the following.

 Recommendation: Harder & Steenbeck Ultra Two in One Double Action